EULAR Scientific and clinical activities

-In 2008, as an outflow of strategic planning, the Executive Committee decided to initiate an orphan disease research programme focusing on systemic sclerosis.
+In 2008, as an outflow of strategic planning, the Council decided to initiate an orphan disease research programme focusing on systemic sclerosis.
 Starting in early 2009, this 4-year programme regularly issued public calls for project proposals.

 Applications for project grants